grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 ### Read path

+* Trace Search: We will implement a query engine to search over the columns involved in the search and join results in memory to output valid traces matching all query parameters.

+* Trace Lookup: Our current index pages will be replaced by scanning over the `TraceID` column in the Parquet block.
+This will provide us with the corresponding row number that matches the queried ID.

 * Concurrent search: We will shard searches based on RowGroups and they will work similarly to how we shard on index pages.
 The metadata for each block will know how many there are and the query-frontend can used them to divvy up tasks, and then the queriers can jump directly to them.

-* Search over multiple attributes: We will implement a query engine to search over multiple attributes and join results in memory to output valid traces matching all query parameters.

-* FindTraceByID: Our current index pages will be replaced by scanning over the `TraceID` column in the Parquet block.
-This will provide us with the corresponding row number that matches the queried ID.